 1. North Hill City Resort

 ‘Unique’ and ‘luxurious’ is what this hotel is all about, offering both exquisite design and great comfort.
 Aside from having a complete set of facilities, its outdoor pool and terrace are magnificent.
-In addition, the hotel offers some unique facilities rarely found anywhere else, like a golf course, free bike rental, and bow shooting range.
+In addition, the hotel offers some unique facilities rarely found anywhere else: a golf course, complimentary bike rental, and an archery range.